 About The Band

-Powered by Flanders’ words, Adler’s music, and the group’s trademark harmonies, their earlier work with SONY/Epic and subsequent recordings on their own October Project Music label have been enjoyed by millions.
+Powered by Flanders’ words, Adler’s music, and the group’s trademark harmonies, their earlier work with SONY/Epic and subsequent recordings on their October Project Music label have been enjoyed by millions.
 Bridging the worlds of pop, classical, a cappella and choral, they continue to innovate the landscape of Independent Music.

 The Ghost of ChildhoodReturn to MeThe Book of RoundsMeadowReadyGraceVirtual Choir of JoyMore UncoveredUncoveredDifferent EyesFalling Farther InOctober Project